 If you don’t feel you bounce back well, trying adding more protein.
 If you feel bloated and have a hard time stuffing down more protein, it is too much.
 Instead of measuring, I recommend to my clients to eat until satiated.
 If you are still hungry, add more protein.

 Protein is best assimilated in a high fat/low carb environment.
 Athletes should avoid snacking.
 The gallbladder is full so you get a good bile response to emulsify the fat/lipoproteins.
 This allows the body to absorb the protein better.

 Fats are best friends for keto-adapted athletes.

-Fats are important macronutrient in hormone production.
+Fats are an important macronutrient in hormone production.
 They also make a handy fuel source.
 When an athlete is well keto-adapted, the body uses fat as the primary fuel source.
-We only have a couple hundred calories of carbohydrates in our body at one time.
+We only have a couple of hundred calories of carbohydrates in our body at one time.
 Even very lean athletes have thousands of calories of fat.

 Saturated fats work best for keto-adaptation athletes.
 Monounsaturated fats and polyunsaturated fats from natural sources are good too.
 Avoid polyunsaturated fats, they become oxidized.
 Examples of good fats are coconut oil, avocado oil, lard, tallow, duck fat, butter, or olive oil.

 Test the types and amounts of fats before your event.
 If you loose stools, check the number of fats added to the diet.
 Too much fat can lead to weight gain or digestive issues.